Juenjie/CRBMG/README.md

 > **To understand how EMsolver works, please refer to**

 ### 1.1 Installation
-Installation via pip is encouraged.
 To run EMsolver, the following packages need to be pre-installed:
   - Numba
   - Ray
   - cupy